AntCPLab/OpenCoral/README.md

 # Multi-Protocol SPDZ

-Software to benchmark various secure multi-party computation (MPC) protocols such as SPDZ, MASCOT, Overdrive, BMR garbled circuits (evaluation only), Yao's garbled circuits, and computation based on semi-honest three-party replicated secret sharing (with an honest majority).
+Software to benchmark various secure multi-party computation (MPC) protocols such as SPDZ, SPDZ2k, MASCOT, Overdrive, BMR garbled circuits, Yao's garbled circuits, and computation based on three-party replicated secret sharing as well as Shamir's secret sharing (with an honest majority).

 #### TL;DR (Binary Distribution on Linux or Source Distribution on macOS)